 You can even pick up your Wisconsin fishing license in neighboring Illinois or Minnesota.

-Wisconsin has entered into reciprocal agreements with some of its neighbors concerning fishing licenses.
-When fishing the border waters of Iowa, Michigan, and Minnesota, non-residents may hold a license for either state and fish the other’s waters.
+Wisconsin has reciprocal agreements with some of its neighbors concerning fishing licenses.
+For example, if you're a non-resident with a Wisconsin fishing license, you can also fish the border waters of Iowa, Michigan, or Minnesota.

-You can always re-print your Wisconsin fishing license.
-Every angler in the state will be given a fishing license number.
-Keep this at hand and log into the same portal from which you can buy a license and re-print your fishing license.
+If you lose your Wisconsin fishing license, don't worry!
+As long as you have your license number, you can always get a new copy.
+Simply log into the same portal from which you bought the license and re-print it.
 There’s nothing to worry about and no additional fee, get back on the fish right away!